From Unitarity to Irreversibility: The Role of Infinite Tensor Products and Nested Wigner's Friends: Summary

 The processes of sectorization, which leads to the emergence of macroscopic observables, and factorization, which involves entanglement and the perception of isolated measurement outcomes, both contribute to the loss of coherence and the formation of non-unitarily equivalent states in the infinite tensor product limit.
 Given the pivotal role of entanglement in both nested Wigner's friends and factorization, it is not totally unreasonable to conjecture a connection between these two phenomena.

-Resolutions of the quantum measurement problem and the \textit{Umkehreinwand} in statistical physics through means relativity involve epistemological commitments.
-Previous efforts to simulate measurement processes with von Neumann algebras, like those of Hepp~\cite{hepp-1972}, have been questioned for using transfinite concepts without operational validation~\cite{Bell-1975,bub-2015}.
+Resolutions of the quantum measurement problem and the \textit{Umkehreinwand} in statistical physics through means relativity entail significant epistemological commitments.
+Previous attempts to simulate measurement processes using von Neumann algebras, such as those by Hepp~\cite{hepp-1972}, have faced criticism for relying on transfinite concepts without operational validation~\cite{Bell-1975,bub-2015}.
+Nonetheless, these findings could be reconciled by adopting the perspective that ``(FAPP) Infinity (FAPP) Does It.''

 Classical analysis, recursive function theory, and von Neumann algebras offer potential ontological frameworks or 'escape routes' from uniform reversibility and unitarity.
 However, their viability depends on the acceptance of infinite limits as meaningful physical concepts~\cite{wigner}.
 Modern resolutions of Zeno's and the Eleatics' paradoxes suggest that without infinite limits and transfinite capacities, there is no motion in a continuum.